 The distribution of road fatalities across age groups in France is slightly different to that for the European Union.
-People aged 17 and younger represent 22% of road fatalities, which is higher than what is seen in the European Union (16%).
+People aged 24 and younger represent 24% of road fatalities, which is higher than what is seen in the European Union (16%).
 On the other hand, the proportion of fatalities aged 65 and older is somewhat smaller.

 Over the past ten years, the trend in the number of fatalities in France was less favourable for people aged 50 and older.
-While the number of fatalities dropped significantly for the younger age categories, the number of fatalities remained stable for the age group of 50 to 64 and increased for the people aged 65 and older.
+While the number of fatalities dropped significantly for the younger age categories, the number of fatalities increased for the people aged 65 to 74 and those aged 85 and older.
 This overall trend is partly due to the ageing of the population and is also observed in the European Union as a whole.
 A similar trend can be observed for seriously injured victims.

 Figure 6.
-Number of road fatalities by age group (2019).
+Number of road fatalities by age group (2020).
 Source: CARE